tbeason/NonparametricRegression.jl/README.md

 ```

+## Detail

+- Scaled Gaussian kernel by default (`NormalKernel(h)` where `h` is the bandwidth).
+Kernel functionality is provided by KernelFunctions.jl.
+- Computations are done in a direct and "vectorized" manner, so it is best suited for smaller data.
+Allocations can be substantially reduced and potentially multithreaded without changing the API much if the need is there (PRs welcome).

 ## Related

 KernelDensity.jl is a nice package for doing kernel density estimation.

 KernelEstimators.jl is an outdated package which I found after already implementing most of this package.
 Consider this an updated version I guess.

+LOESS.jl is a package implementing a similar but different type of local regression (loess, obviously).